 Since the onset of the coronavirus ("COVID-19") pandemic in early 2020, global economic and market conditions have been negatively impacted, including levels of consumer and business spending.
 The Company's operating performance, primarily within its merchant acquiring and payment-related businesses, which earn transaction-based fees, was adversely affected by the economic impact of the COVID-19 pandemic.
 The Company has determined, however, that there have been no material changes to the estimates and assumptions within its consolidated financial statements to date as a result of the COVID-19 pandemic.
-The Company future developments.
+The Company will continue to monitor any future developments.